Technopy311/GitStack-RCE-Remake/README.md

 1. Migrates the exploit from Python2 to Python3.
 2. Adds user input.
-3. Adds a little pseudo shell.
+3. Adds a pseudo shell.
-4. Adds a fancy banner.
+4. Adds better customization.